-With a promise of succulent red meat and fine bottles of wine – focal points to many a good meal – on the menu, a visit to an Argentinian restaurant isn’t just a trip, but a culinary pilgrimage.
+With a promise of succulent red meat and fine bottles of wine – focal points to many a good meal – on the menu, a visit to an Argentinian restaurant isn’t just a treat, but a culinary pilgrimage.

 Renowned for its bold, hard-hitting flavours, Argentinian cuisine has long been associated with steakhouses and glasses of vintage red wine.

-However, those who dig a little deeper will see this vast South American country has so much more to offer the gastronomic world.
+However, those who dig a little deeper will see that this vast South American country has so much more to offer the gastronomic world.

 In order to help you to enjoy a truly authentic meal at an Argentinian restaurant in London or further afield, we’ve put together a list of items that you simply must sink your teeth into. ¡Vamonos!